jwcorbett1/jwcorbett1/README.md

 * creating Excel workbooks using Visual Basic and Power Query to export and organize data from said databases,
 * and creating an email report formatter in HTML/CSS/Javascript used by all five State traffic management centers.

-I have a Bachelor of Arts in Philosophy - which has proven exactly as useful as everyone told me.
+I have a Bachelor of Arts in Philosophy, which has proven exactly as useful as everyone told me.

 ## Programming Languages